Emiko Ohnuki-Tierney (大貫恵美子)

 Center for East Asian Studies

-She is the author of sixteen single authored books in English and five in Japanese, translated into nine languages (Chinese, French, Italian, Korean, Polish, Portuguese, Russian, Turkish, & Urdu), in addition to numerous articles.
-She was Kluge Distinguished Chair of Modern Culture at the Library of Congress and is recipient of John Simon Guggenheim Fellowship, La médaille du Collège de France, and other awards.
+She is the author of sixteen single authored books (ten in English, five in Japanese), translated into ten languages (traditional and simplified Chinese, French, Italian, Korean, Polish, Portuguese, Russian, Turkish, & Urdu), in addition to numerous articles.
+She was Kluge Distinguished Chair of Modern Culture at the Library of Congress and is the recipient of John Simon Guggenheim Fellowship, La médaille du Collège de France, and other awards.
 She is a member of The American Academy of Arts and Sciences and has served as its mid-west council member.